 The Difficulty of Responding

-As said, I give credit to the writers of this information for the advice they give on how to respond to sexual harassment, however, by bringing up the subject of one’s “moral standards,” they seem to dismiss the difficulty of formulating a response in these types of cases.
+As said, I give credit to the writers of this information for the advice they give on how to respond to sexual harassment, however, by bringing up the subject of the victim’s “moral standards,” they seem to dismiss the difficulty of formulating a response in these types of cases.
 When being sexually harassed, a person can feel, not only threatened, but isolated.
 The harasser may have friends at work or school who support them in their behavior, and the victim may feel as if they’re being “ganged up on,” with little recourse.

 A child at school especially may feel that they have no one to help; it’s easy to think they can just talk to a teacher, but how many stories have been reported about bullying and harassment at school that is outright ignored by teachers?
 A child especially may be afraid of retaliation; if they “tell on” the person harassing them, what if that person or his friends physically assault them after school or in the locker rooms?